MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

         The option to match as a regular expression is currently in preview and requires the preview version of the Azure Information Protection client.
 The regular expressions use the Office 365 regex patterns.
 For more information, see [Defining regular expression based matches](https://technet.microsoft.com/library/jj674702(v=exchg.150).aspx#Anchor_2) from the Office documentation.

-    **Example of the occurrences options**: You select the built-in social security number option and set the minimum number of occurrences as 2, and a document has the same social security number listed twice: If you set the **Count occurrences with unique values only** to **On**, the condition would not be met; if you set this option to **Off**, the condition would be met.
+    **Example of the occurrences options**: You select the built-in social security number option, set the minimum number of occurrences as 2, and a document has the same social security number listed twice: If you set the **Count occurrences with unique values only** to **On**, the condition is not met.
+If you set this option to **Off**, the condition is met.

 5. On the **Label** blade, configure the following, and then click **Save**: